4 Consideration of the evidence

 4.5

-The Committee considered the evidence for the effectiveness of tocilizumab and noted that the manufacturer derived data from the TENDER trial, part one of which was a 12-week randomised controlled trial that compared the efficacy of tocilizumab with placebo.
+The Committee considered the evidence for the effectiveness of tocilizumab and noted that the manufacturer derived data from the TENDER trial, part 1 of which was a 12-week randomised controlled trial that compared the efficacy of tocilizumab with placebo.
 The Committee heard from the clinical specialists that the population was largely generalisable to the UK, but that the mean age of approximately 10 years in the TENDER trial was older than the population they would treat with tocilizumab in routine clinical practice.
 The Committee concluded that the trial generally reflected the UK population of children with systemic JIA but agreed that the mean age in the trial was older than the population treated in the NHS.

 4.6